Data-Science-for-Linguists-2019/russian_rhyme/docs/bibliography.md

 FLAIRS-2016. <https://docplayer.net/27880336-Automatic-classification-of-poetry-by-meter-and-rhyme.html>

-Rhyme classification, in progress, is based on pairwise comparison on sound.
+Rhyme classification, in progress, is based on pairwise comparison of sounds.
 Alignment method is not described.

 ____